madyanalj/tbieditor/README.md

 # tbieditor
 *Text-based Image Editor*

-CLI tool that allows generation of images out of text based on script files.
+CLI tool that allows generation of images out of text script files.
 Inspired by Markdown and LaTeX.

 ## Installation
 Note: If you get permission errors as a result of running any of the commands below, try to run them again using `sudo` command.